piotrkowalczyk53/ObjectOrientedProgramming1/README.md

 Tasks consisted of writing code so that provided main.cpp would compile and return expected output

 # Useful files
+CmakeLists.txt can be used to build each task with CMake & Make <br>
-CmakeLists.txt and Doxygen.txt files can be used to build and generate documentation respectfully with CMake and Doxygen
+Doxygen.txt can be used to generate HTML documentation with Doxygen